Mano-el-Mano/exam/README.md

 One way to achieve this is to use the `direct` or `topic` type of exchange.
 Using the direct type we could have a `binding key` for each of our queues and then send each message with a `routing key` to match specific messages to specific queues.
 This would be preferable in a scenario where we also used RabbitMQ for other purposes than logging, but based on the scope of this project we have decided to use a single fanout exchange.

+We have also used BPMN to create a single business rule for our reviews.